Cindy McCain: Role in 2008 presidential campaign

 Six days before the general election loss, the McCains campaign together in Elyria, Ohio.

 In June 2008, a Rasmussen Reports poll found that 49 percent of voters viewed McCain favorably and 29 percent unfavorably, while an ABC News/The Washington Post poll found figures of 39 percent and 25 percent respectively.
 Her style and fashion sense was the subject of much media scrutiny.
 McCain was compared to former first lady Nancy Reagan, due to both her style and wardrobe as well as her demeanor.
 Early in the campaign, some recipes attributed to McCain turned out to be copied from other sources; the campaign attributed the problem to an error by an intern.

-McCain spoke on both the opening and final nights of the early September 2008 Republican National Convention.
+As the spouse of presidential nominee, McCain spoke on both the opening and final nights of the early September 2008 Republican National Convention.
 On the first night, truncated due to national attention regarding Hurricane Gustav, she appeared with First Lady Laura Bush to deliver short remarks encouraging support for hurricane relief efforts along the Gulf Coast, and on the last night, she introduced the seven McCain children and spoke about how her husband's love for his country had been passed on to them.
 In October 2008, she increased the intensity of her public remarks against Obama's candidacy, speaking with surprising vitriol in accusing the Obama campaign of being the dirtiest in history and saying of his position against a war-funding bill, "The day that Senator Obama cast a vote not to fund my son when he was serving sent a cold chill through my body."
 The stresses of the campaign caused the 5 ft 7 in McCain's weight to fall under 100 lb.
 On November 4, 2008, she fought back tears in an appearance as the McCain campaign reached its final day and subsequent loss to Obama.